mergerine/github-mergerine/README.md

 ##### `token`
 `String` Optional.

 GitHub API token to use for read/write operations.

 Overridden by environment variable `MERGERINE_GITHUB_TOKEN`.

 ##### `dry`
 `Boolean` Optional.
 Default: `false`

 Whether or not to actually merge or do any write operations.

 Overridden by environment variable `MERGERINE_DRY`.

 ##### `interval`
 `Boolean|String` Optional.
 Default: `2 min`

-The poll interval - how often to check for pull requests Supports an integer as milliseconds or a human duration format supported by [timestring][timestring], such as "2 min" or "1m 30secs" or "1 hr 25m 18s".
+The poll interval - how often to check for pull requests.
+Supports an integer as milliseconds or a human duration format supported by [timestring][timestring], such as "2 min" or "1m 30secs" or "1 hr 25m 18s".

 Overridden by environment variable `MERGERINE_INTERVAL`.

 ##### `deleteBranchAfterMerge`
 `Boolean` Optional.
 Default: `false`

 Whether to delete pull request branches after merging.

 Overridden by environment variable `MERGERINE_DELETE_BRANCH_AFTER_MERGE`.

 ##### `repos`
 `Array` Required.

 A list of repositories to manage.

 ###### `repos[].baseUrl`
 `String` Optional.
+Default: `https://api.github.com`

-Default: `https://api.github.com` Base URL for the API endpoint of your GitHub host, e.g., `https://github.example.com/api/v3`.
+Base URL for the API endpoint of your GitHub host, e.g., `https://github.example.com/api/v3`.

 ###### `repos[].owner`
 `String` Required.

 Owner (user or organization) of the repository.

 ###### `repos[].name`
 `String` Required.

 Name of the repository.

 ###### `repos[].query`
 `String` Required.

 A GitHub search query to generate the initial list of pull requests to consider.

 Example: